destiny2infosheets/lore-books/README.md

 ## Usage

-Clone this repository and run `make`.
+Clone this repository and run `make -j 48`.